List of Desperate Housewives characters: Stella Wingfield

+Stella first appeared on the show in the season three finale, after learning that Lynette had Hodgkin's lymphoma.
+She comes to Wisteria Lane to help Lynette with the children while she is receiving treatment, much to Lynette's chargrin.

+When Lynette is cured from cancer, she and her sisters do not want her to live with them, so she leaves.
+After discovering she is sleeping in her car, she talks to her former stepfather, Glen Wingfield (Richard Chamberlain).
+He reveals that the divorce happened because he is gay, and agrees to let Stella stay with him, as he misses having her around.

 In the fifth season it is revealed that Lynette has taken Stella to a retirement home after Glen's death.
-When Porter left home fearing retribution from Warren Schilling, he hid with Stella.
-After Lynette finds out where Porter is, she visits Stella but Stella is hostile towards Lynette.
-Lynette leaves the home, upset at her mother's anger, and is on the phone to Tom when two vehicles in front of Lynette collide, and that gives her the idea to pretend she is in a car accident.
-This lures Stella and Porter to the hospital and to Stella's shock Lynette appears perfectly fine from around the corner.
-Lynette tells Stella her reasons for putting her in the home and why visiting her is not a pleasant experience.
+After an argument, Lynette tells Stella her reasons for putting her in the home and why visiting her is not a pleasant experience.
 Stella reveals her fear of dying and says she stays angry because it is all she has left.
-Lynette agrees that if Stella changes she will visit at least twice a week and sometimes bring the children along with her.
+Lynette agrees that if Stella changes, she will visit at least twice a week and sometimes bring the children along with her.

-Until season 7, Stella was married twice for love but she ended up brokenhearted and poor.
-This is why her third husband Frank Kaminsky (Larry Hagman) is just for the money.
-He dies a couple of days later in Scavo house during their family photo day.
-A couple of hours later, Stella legally and finally becomes a rich widow.
+Until season 7, Stella was married twice, but neither marriage had worked out.
+She marries Frank Kaminsky (Larry Hagman) for his money, no longer looking for love.
+When he dies a couple of days later, Stella legally becomes a rich widow.